dabit3/build-an-authenticated-api-with-cdk/README.md

-## Build an Authenticated GraphQL API on AWS with CDK
+## Workshop - Build an Authenticated GraphQL API on AWS with CDK

 ![Build an Authenticated GraphQL API on AWS with CDK](images/header.jpg)